AR7006 - Forgetting of Air (2018/19)

-Examples of seminar topics on the senses include:
+Examples of seminar topics on the senses include the following.

-Kant’s Critique of Judgment is a seminal text in the history and philosophy of aesthetics in which he sets out and explains the role and hierarchy of the senses in establishing aesthetic judgment – a contested “ architecture” of the senses that can be traced in philosophy from Plato to the present.
+Kant’s Critique of Judgment is a seminal text in the history and philosophy of aesthetics in which he sets out and explains the role and hierarchy of the senses in establishing aesthetic judgment – a contested “architecture” of the senses that can be traced in philosophy from Plato to the present.
+LO2

 On completing the module the student should be able to:

-Assessment will be based on a 4500word essay developing an aspect of one of the themes covered in the module (75%), and a class presentation of one of the set texts (25%).The pass mark for the module is to be calculated as an aggregate of the components weighted accordingly, with the proviso that the candidate must pass Component 1 (the essay).
+Assessment will be based on a 4000 word essay developing an aspect of one of the module themes (75%), and a class presentation of one of the set texts (25%).The pass mark for the module is to be calculated as an aggregate of the components weighted accordingly, with the proviso that the candidate must pass Component 1 (the essay).